What is master data management (MDM)?

 - Harness artificial intelligence (AI) and machine learning.
 Some vendors offer MDM software and tools that use these capabilities to automate the process of checking new data for accuracy, matching it with current records, and reconciling them.

 - Manage multiple domains in one instance.
 You can find solutions that focus on managing only one domain, such as customer master data or product master data.
 The best software, however, is capable of integrating and managing all of a company’s domains in one system – often in the cloud.
 This helps to lower costs, help staff be more productive, and support flexible use cases.

 - Manage master data in the cloud.
 Cloud platforms can help increase productivity and efficiency by allowing data from different applications to be brought together, matched, merged, and cleansed – quickly, easily, and at scale.
 They also feature robust security and automated updates.

 - Integrate master data management and data governance.
 By combining a single source of master data with centralised data governance in one solution, it’s easier to enforce policies and compliance – and define, validate, and monitor business rules and master data attributes.

 Master data management is an ongoing endeavor, not a one-and-done project.
 As your organisation grows, the volume of data will too.
 But with cloud-based, intelligent technology, tools, and workflows, these MDM processes become far more efficient.

 Simplify master data management and governance with a single, powerful solution.

 Master data management FAQs

-Data management refers to the overarching processes involved in collecting, organizing, and accessing all data within an organization.
+Data management refers to the overarching processes involved in collecting, organising, and accessing all data within an organisation.
 Master data management is a subset focused on core business entities and their characteristics – details for customers, suppliers, products, assets, and more.